kickinattech/kickinattech/README.md

 ### Hi there 👋

-My name is Russell Dyas, and I discuss all things around cloud architecture & design, cybersecurity and DevOps.
+My name is Russell Dyas, and I discuss all things around cloud architecture & design, cybersecurity and devops.

 - 📫 How to reach me: